 For Ramsey-numbers (see \cite{Radziszowski2006RamseySurvey} for an overview on exact results), relatively precise asymptotic bounds exist, and due to the inherent symmetry, relatively specialised methods for solving concrete instances have an advantage.
 Van-der-Waerden-like numbers seem harder to tackle, both asymptotically and exactly, and perhaps the only way ever to know the precise values is by computation (and perhaps this is also true for Ramsey-numbers, only more structures are to be exploited).
 SAT solvers are especially suited for the task, since the computational problems are hypergraph-colouring problems, which, at least for two colours, have canonical translations into SAT problems (as only considered in this paper).
 For more colours, see the approach started in \cite{kullmann}, while for a general theory of multi-valued SAT close to hypergraph-colouring, see \cite{Kullmann2007ClausalFormZI,Kullmann2007ClausalFormZII}.

-Through SAT computations (as in the present article), Ramsey theory acquires an applied side.
-Whenever for example a recent microchip is employed, this likely involves SAT solving, playing an important (though typically hidden) role in its development by yielding the underlying ``engines'' for its verification.
-See the recent handbook \cite{2008HandbuchSAT} to get some impression of this astounding development.
-We believe that problem instances from Ramsey theory are good benchmarks, serving to improve SAT solvers on hard instances:
+Through applying and improving SAT solvers (as in the present article), Ramsey theory itself acquires an applied side.
+Perhaps unknown to many mathematicians is the fact, that whenever for example a recent microchip is employed, this likely involves SAT solving, playing an important (though typically hidden) role in its development, by providing the underlying ``engines'' for its verification; see the recent handbook \cite{2008HandbuchSAT} to get some impression of this astounding development.
+Now we believe that problem instances from Ramsey theory are good benchmarks, serving to improve SAT solvers on hard instances: